defi-org-code/serverless-demo/README.md

     * This template has two functions.
 If you don't need *writer* that is scheduled repeatedly and *reader* that is triggered by GET requests, edit `functions` to create the functions you need.
 See [serverless.com reference](https://www.serverless.com/framework/docs/providers/aws/guide/serverless.yml/) and [serverless.com examples](https://www.serverless.com/examples/).

-3. Edit the file `handler.js` to add your logic.
+3. Edit the file `handler.ts` to add your logic.

 4. Your changes will automatically deploy to AWS on every commmit to master.
 See the deploy log in Github Actions to get the *reader* URL endpoint on AWS.